FlowFuse/flowfuse/docs/contribute/README.md

     └── forge-ui-components
 ```

-More details on using the FlowForge Development Environment are available in its
+More details on using the FlowFuse Development Environment are available in its
 [documentation](https://github.com/flowforge/flowforge-dev-env).

 ### FlowFuse Code Structure